The Language of Generalization: Case Study 1: Generic Language

-In order to integrate the results of this prior measurement task into our model of endorsement, we must build a statistical model of the prior elicitation data.
-We approximate the prevalence distribution for each property (e.g., \textsc{lay eggs}) with a Mixture of Betas model, which assumes that the data generated for each kind comes from one of two underlying Beta distributions.\footnote{The Beta distribution is chosen because the support of this distribution is numerical values between 0 - 1, exactly the form of the response data in the prior elicitation task.} We specify one of these distributions \emph{a priori} to represent kinds of animals who \emph{do not have} a stable causal mechanism that could give rise to the property (e.g., \textsc{lions} and \textsc{lay eggs}), which results in prevalence or prevalence values close to or equal to 0.\footnote{This assumption is similar in spirit to that employed by \emph{Hurdle Models} of epidemiological data, where the observed count of zeros is often substantially greater than one would expect from standard models, such as the Poisson (e.g., when modeling adverse reactions to vaccines; Rose, Martin, Wannemuehler, \& Plikaytis, 2006)} This \enquote{null distribution} is potentially present for all features in exactly the same way (i.e., the lack of producing the feature).
-The second distribution represents kinds of animals who \emph{do have} such a mechanism, and the two parameters of this distribution are not specified \emph{a priori} and are not the same for all properties, but are inferred on a property-wise basis from participants' responses.
-The \emph{Mixture of Betas} distribution has a third free parameter (for each property), the relative contribution of the \enquote{null distribution} (for example: we expect the \enquote{null distribution} to not contribute at all to properties like \emph{being female}, for which almost all categories have at least some members with the property).
+In order to incorporate the uncertainty in our measurement of the prevalence prior into the endorsement model's predictions, we build a Bayesian statistical model of the prior elicitation data.
+We approximate the prevalence distribution for each property (e.g., \textsc{lay eggs}) with a Mixture of Betas model, which assumes that the data generated for each kind comes from one of two underlying Beta distributions.\footnote{The Beta distribution is chosen because the support of this distribution is numerical values between 0 - 1, exactly the form of the response data in the prior elicitation task.} We specify one of these distributions \emph{a priori} to represent kinds of animals who \emph{do not have} a stable causal mechanism that could give rise to the property (e.g., \textsc{lions} and \textsc{lay eggs}), which results in prevalence or prevalence values close to or equal to 0.
+This \emph{null distribution} is potentially present for all features and acts in exactly the same way (i.e., the lack of producing the feature).\footnote{This assumption is similar in spirit to that employed by \emph{Hurdle Models} of epidemiological data, where the observed count of zeros is often substantially greater than one would expect from standard models, such as the Poisson (e.g., when modeling adverse reactions to vaccines; Rose, Martin, Wannemuehler, \& Plikaytis, 2006)} The second distribution represents kinds of animals who \emph{could} have such a mechanism, and the two parameters of this distribution are not specified \emph{a priori} and are not the same for all properties, but are inferred on a property-wise basis from participants' responses.
+The \emph{Mixture of Betas} distribution has a third free parameter (for each property), the relative contribution of the null distribution (for example: we expect the null distribution to not contribute at all to properties like \emph{being female}, for which almost all categories have at least some members with the property).
 To ensure the \emph{Mixture of Betas} model of the prior is not overly complex, we fit an additional model that represents only a single underlying distribution (\emph{Single Beta}) for a comparison.
 For more details about model implementation and inference, see Appendix C.